Vermont/Santa Monica station: Connections

+Future

+A future station is planned for the Vermont Transit Corridor at Vermont/Santa Monica station, connecting with the B Line.

 Station design

 Vermont/Santa Monica, like many of the B Line stations, was designed by an artist/architect team.
 For this station, artist Robert Millar collaborated with the architectural firm Ellerbe Becket with Mehrdad Yazdani as lead designer.
 The centerpiece of their design is the large stainless steel “wing” canopy over the entrance at the corner of Vermont & Santa Monica, along with skylights that flood the 42-foot high space with light during the day, and become a brightly lit “stage” at night.

 The team also worked with the nearby Braille Institute and LA City College to incorporate a variety of interesting textures into the design and Robert Millar layered thousands of subtly painted questions onto the concrete surfaces of the station.

 The station team received a Progressive Architecture Award for the design.